 Galectins are a class of proteins that are made by many cells in the body, but predominantly in cells of the immune system.
-As a group, these proteins are able to bind to sugar molecules that are attached to other proteins, called glycoproteins that are responsible for various functions within the body, most notably inflammation and fibrosis.
-Galectins, in particular galectin-3, act as a molecular glue, bringing together molecules that have sugars on them.
-Galectin-3, is known to be markedly increased in a number of important diseases including inflammatory diseases leading to organs scarring (e.g. liver, lung, kidney, and heart) and cancers.
-The increase in galectin-3 , by creating the so-called galectin-3 fibrosome, promotes the progression of multiple diseases.
+As a group, these proteins are able to bind to sugar molecules that are part of other proteins, glycoproteins, in and on the cells of our body.
+Galectin proteins act as a kind of molecular glue, bringing together molecules that have sugars on them.
+Galectin proteins, in particular galectin-3, are known to be markedly increased in a number of important diseases including inflammatory diseases, scarring of organs (e.g. liver, lung, kidney, and heart) and cancers of many kinds.
+The increase in galectin protein promotes the disease and is detrimental to the patient.
 Published data substantiating the importance of galectin-3 in the fibrotic process arises from gene knockout experiments in animal studies.
-For instance, mice genetically altered to eliminate the galectin-3 gene, and thus unable to produce galectin-3, do not develop liver fibrosis in response to toxic insult to the liver.
+Mice genetically altered to eliminate the galectin-3 gene, and thus unable to produce galectin-3, are incapable of developing liver fibrosis in response to toxic insult to the liver and in fatty liver disease as well as development of fibrosis in other tissues.

-We have one new proprietary chemical entity (NCE) in development, belapectin, which has shown promise in preclinical and clinical studies for the treatment of liver fibrosis, severe skin disease, and cancer (melanoma and head and neck squamous cell carcinoma).
-Currently we are focusing on development of belapectin for the treatment of NASH cirrhosis and Head and neck cancer.
-Belapectin is a proprietary, patented compound derived from natural, plant-based, starting materials, which, following chemical processing, exhibits the properties of binding to and inhibiting galectin-3.
+We have one new proprietary chemical entity (NCE) in development, belapectin, which has shown promise in preclinical and early clinical studies in treatment of fibrosis, severe skin disease, and in cancer therapy.
+Currently we are focusing on development of belapectin intended to be used in the treatment of liver fibrosis associated with fatty liver disease (NASH) and more specifically in NASH cirrhosis.
+We have also leveraged our relationships with well-known investigators to demonstrate clinical effects of belapectin in treating moderate to severe plaque psoriasis, severe atopic dermatitis, and in cancer therapy in combination with immune-system modifying agent(s).
+Belapectin is a proprietary, patented compound derived from natural, readily available, plant-based starting materials, which, following chemical processing, exhibits the properties of binding to and inhibiting galectin-3 proteins.
+A second NCE, GM-CT-01 is a proprietary, patented compound that is made from a completely different starting source plant material and also binds and inhibits galectin proteins.
+Previously in clinical development for cancer indications, GM-CT-01 compound has been explored in limited other preclinical studies.